Safety & Security While Traveling

 While terrorist attacks are often indiscriminate in nature, and can happen anywhere in the world, there are steps you can take to help increase your personal security.
 In addition to following the personal security best practices mentioned above, you should also:

 - Minimize unnecessary time spent around potential terrorist targets.
-For example: government/military buildings, transportation services and hubs, Western embassies/consulates, high-profile tourist sites and cultural/religious institutions, large gatherings of people and crowded public areas, busy entertainment venues, and religious gatherings and sites.
+For example: government/military buildings, transportation services and hubs, embassies/consulates, high-profile tourist sites and cultural/religious institutions, large gatherings of people and crowded public areas, busy entertainment venues, and religious gatherings and sites.

 - When in public, be cautious, exercise heightened situational awareness, and report any suspicious activity or people immediately to the local authorities.
 As the saying goes: if you see something, say something.